This post may contain affiliate links. For more information, please see our affiliate policy.

 Ingredient notes

-- Butter: Refrigerated butter generally softens up in about 30 minutes when left out at room temperature.
+1. Butter: Refrigerated butter generally softens up in about 30 minutes when left out at room temperature.
 To soften butter in the microwave, unwrap, and place on a microwave-safe plate.
 Then cook the butter at 10% power for 1 minute.
 Gently press on the butter with your finger.
 Still too firm?
 Cook for another 40 seconds at 10% power.
+You don’t want melted butter, so make sure to reduce the power level.

-- Sprint carrots: Spring carrots are small (around 4 inches), tender carrots with their green tops still attached.
-1 pound regular carrots, halved lengthwise and cut into 3 or 4 inches pieces, may be substituted for the spring carrots.
+3. Spring carrots: Spring carrots are small (around 4 inches), tender carrots with their green tops still attached.
+1 pound regular carrots, halved lengthwise and cut into 3 or 4 inches wedges, may be substituted for the spring carrots.

 Step-by-step instructions

-- Roast uncovered for 1 ½ to 2 hours, until a thermometer inserted near the thigh reaches 180 degrees.
+1. Roast uncovered for 1 ½ to 2 hours, until an instant-read thermometer inserted near the chicken thigh reaches 180 degrees.
 Rotate baking dish after 30 minutes.
 Remove from oven and transfer chicken to a rimmed baking sheet.
 Tent with foil for 15 minutes before carving.

-- Meanwhile, return roasting pan to oven and continue to cook the vegetables until they are golden brown and fork tender, about 10 to 15 minutes longer.
+1. Meanwhile, return roasting pan to oven and continue to cook the vegetables until they are golden brown and fork tender, about 10 to 15 minutes longer.
 Remove vegetables with a slotted spoon and serve with roasted chicken.
+Garnish with fresh herbs like fresh rosemary or parsley if desired.

 Recipe tips and variations

-- Storage: Cool leftovers quickly and store covered in the refrigerator.
+• Storage: Cool leftovers quickly and store covered inside the refrigerator.
 Use within 3 to 4 days.

-- Chicken gravy: Use roasted chicken pan drippings, chicken broth, cornstarch or flour, and salt and pepper to make delicious chicken gravy anytime.
+• Chicken gravy: Use roasted chicken pan drippings, chicken broth, cornstarch or flour, and salt and pepper to make delicious chicken gravy anytime.
+You can also try basting the pan juices over the potatoes and carrots for extra moisture.

-- Leftover chicken: If you happen to have any leftover chicken (lucky you!), make a batch of Chicken Salad, Chicken Wild Rice Soup, Thai Peanut Chicken, Chicken Tetrazzini, Wisconsin-Style Jambalaya, or Sour Cream Chicken Enchiladas.
+• Leftover chicken: If you happen to have any leftover chicken (lucky you!), make a batch of Chicken Salad sandwiches, Chicken Wild Rice Soup, Thai Peanut Chicken, Chicken Tetrazzini, Wisconsin-Style Jambalaya, or Sour Cream Chicken Enchiladas.

-- What to serve with Garlic Butter Roast Chicken: Obviously this chicken has carrots and potatoes right in the recipe, but if you’re looking for more, serve it with Garlic Bread!
+• What to serve with Garlic Butter Roast Chicken: Obviously this chicken has carrots and potatoes right in the recipe, but if you’re looking for more, serve it with Cauliflower or Garlic Bread!
 Or try a simple Garden Salad with Red Wine Vinaigrette.

 Yes, you can rub the garlic butter mixture on the chicken up to 24 hours in advance.
 Store loosely covered in the refrigerator.